 Cooler weather calls for soul-warming comfort food, not more hours in the kitchen!
-Instant Pot Southwestern Chili is a hearty recipe full of ground beef, black beans, corn, savory spices and more that takes little prep and cooks in about 30 minutes (but tastes like it’s been simmering all day long)!
+Southwest Chili is a hearty recipe full of ground beef, black beans, corn, savory spices and more that takes little prep and cooks in about 30 minutes (but tastes like it’s been simmering all day long)!

 Instant Pot Southwestern Chili